A Case of Exponential Convergence Rates for SVM: INTRODUCTION

 \section{Abstract}

-Classification is often the first problem described in introductory machine learning classes.
-Generalization guarantees of classification have historically been offered by Vapnik-Chervonenkis theory.
-Yet those guarantees are based on intractable algorithms, which has led to the theory of surrogate methods in classification.
-Guarantees offered by surrogate methods are based on calibration inequalities, which have been shown to be highly sub-optimal under some margin conditions, failing short to capture exponential convergence phenomena.
-Those ``super'' fast rates are becoming to be well understood for smooth surrogates, but the picture remains blurry for non-smooth losses such as the hinge loss, associated with the renowned support vector machines.
-In this paper, we present a simple mechanism to obtain fast convergence rates and we investigate its usage for SVM.
-In particular, we show that SVM can exhibit exponential convergence rates even without assuming the hard Tsybakov margin condition.
+Optimizing the misclassification risk is in general NP-hard.
+Tractable solvers can be obtained by considering a surrogate regression problem.
+While convergence to the regression function is typically sublinear, the corresponding classification error can decay much faster.
+Fast and super fast rates (up to exponential) have been established for general smooth losses on problems where a hard margin is present between classes.
+This leaves out models based on non-smooth losses such as support vector machines, and problems where there is no hard margin, begging several questions.
+Are such models incapable of fast convergence?
+Are they therefore structurally inferior?
+Is the hard margin condition really necessary to obtain exponential convergence?
+Developing a new strategy, we provide an answer to these questions.
+In particular, we show not only that support vector machines can indeed converge exponentially fast, but also that they can do so even without hard margin.

-\section{Introduction}
+\section{INTRODUCTION}

 To solve a problem with computer calculations, classical computer science consists in handcrafting a set of rules.
 In contrast, machine learning is based on the collection of a vast amount of solved instances of this problem, and on the automatic tuning of an algorithm that maps inputs defining the problem to the desired outputs.
-Denote by $x$ in a space $\X$ the inputs, by $y\in\Y$ the outputs, and by $f:\X\to\Y$ the input/output mappings.
+Denote the inputs by $x \in \X$, the outputs by $y\in\Y$, and the input/output mappings by $f:\X\to\Y$.
 To learn a mapping $f^*$, it is customary to introduce an explicit metric of error, and search for the function that minimizes it.
-Define this metric through a loss $\ell:\Y\times\Y\to\R$ that quantifies how bad a prediction $f(x)$ is when we observe $y$.
-If we assume the existence of a distribution over I/O pairs, $\rho\in\prob{\X\to\Y}$, that generates the instances of the problem we mean to solve, we aim to minimize the average loss value
+Define this metric through a loss $\ell:\Y\times\Y\to\R$ that quantifies how bad a prediction $f(x)$ is when $y$ is observed.
+Assuming the existence of a distribution $\rho$ over $\X\times\Y$, that generates the instances of the problem meant to be solved, one aims to minimize the average loss value

 In practice, this ``risk'' ${\cal R}$ can be evaluated approximately with samples ${\cal D}_n = (X_i, Y_i)_{i\leq n}$, collected by the machine learning scientist and assumed to have been drawn independently accordingly to $\rho$.